SalomePlatform/yacs/doc/yacsgen.rst

 2.  the port type
 3.  the time (“T”) or iteration (“I”) dependency mode (refer to :ref:`calcium` for further details)

-Possible types are “CALCIUM_double”, “CALCIUM_integer”, “CALCIUM_real”, “CALCIUM_string”, “CALCIUM_logical” and “CALCIUM_complex”.
+Possible types are “CALCIUM_double”, “CALCIUM_integer”, "CALCIUM_long", “CALCIUM_real”, “CALCIUM_string”, “CALCIUM_logical” and “CALCIUM_complex”.

 The description for an input datastream port and an output port in time dependency becomes::